Journal of Immunotherapy and Precision Oncology

 Like other submitted manuscripts, guidelines manuscripts will undergo the standard peer review process.

-Manuscripts must be prepared in accordance with "Uniform requirements for Manuscripts submitted to Biomedical Journals" developed by the International Committee of Medical Journal Editors (October 2008) and the American Medical Association study guide.
+Manuscripts must be prepared in accordance with the ICMJE Recommendations (http://www.icmje.org/recommendations/browse/manuscript-preparation/preparing-for-submission.html) and the American Medical Association study guide.
 Before submitting a manuscript, contributors are requested to check for the latest instructions available.

-Follow the reporting guidelines for specific study designs, as listed in the table below.
+Authors must follow the reporting guidelines for specific study designs, as listed in the table below.
+Authors should use the checklist for the applicable study design to evaluate their own manuscript prior to submission.

 When reporting studies on human beings, indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional or regional) and with the Helsinki Declaration of 1975, as revised in 2000 (available at http://www.wma.net/e/policy/17-c_e.html).